Sri Lankan civil war: Eelam War I (1983–1987)

 Supported by the ongoing politics of conflict in Sri Lanka, politicised Tamil youth in the north and east started to form militant groups.
 These groups developed independently of the Colombo Tamil leadership, and in the end rejected and annihilated them.
 The most prominent of these groups was the TNT, which changed its name to the Liberation Tigers of Tamil Eelam, or the LTTE, in 1976.
 The LTTE initially carried out a campaign of violence against the state, particularly targeting policemen and also moderate Tamil politicians who attempted a dialogue with the government.
 Their first major operation was the assassination of the mayor of Jaffna, Alfred Duraiappah, in 1975 by Prabhakaran.

 The LTTE's modus operandi of the early war was based on assassinations, whereas the mode of operation of the then government was through setting up a series of checkpoints around the city.
 The attempted assassination in 1978 of a Tamil Member of Parliament, M. Canagaratnam, was carried out personally by Prabhakaran, the leader of the LTTE.

 In May 1981 the burning of the Jaffna library, in the presence of two Sinhalese cabinet members, by what witnesses described as uniformed police and Sinhalese mobs, resulted in the destruction of more than 90,000 books, including palm leaf scrolls of immense historical value.
 This violent example of ethnic biblioclasm was a major turning point in convincing the Tamil people that the government could not protect them or their cultural heritage and persuaded many of them to back a separate state.

-In July 1983 the LTTE launched a deadly ambush on Sri Lanka army patrol Four Four Bravo outside the town of Thirunelveli, killing an officer and 12 soldiers.
-Using nationalistic sentiments to their advantage, members of the ruling UNP organized massacres and pogroms in Colombo, the capital, and elsewhere (see Black July).
-According to Tamil Center for Human Rights 5,638 Tamils were massacred and 250,000 Tamils fled were displaced internally; majority of them fled Sinhala-majority areas.
-This is considered the beginning of the civil war.
+On 23 July 1983, the LTTE ambushed the Army patrol Four Four Bravo in Thirunelveli, Jaffna and killed thirteen soldiers.
+The ambush provided the pretext for the pre-planned Black July pogrom to be unleashed against the Tamil community in Colombo in which 3,500-4,000 Tamils were killed.
+Before the pogrom the LTTE had only 30 full-time members.
+Subsequently, thousands of outraged Tamil youths joined Tamil militant groups to fight the Sri Lankan government, in what is considered the start of the civil war.

-Apart from the LTTE, there initially was a plethora of militant groups (see list).
+Apart from the LTTE, there were initially several other Tamil militant groups.
 The LTTE's position, adopted from that of the PLO, was that there should be only one.